 Tell us about your career so far?

 I first worked for Capital Economics as a student during the sandwich year of my undergraduate degree and gained so much out of this experience that I returned after graduation to learn the ropes as a professional economist and to study for a Masters degree at the same time.
-Since then I have spent five years analysing and forecasting the UK economy and six years covering the US economy, three of which was from our office in Toronto.
-I now cover Australia and New Zealand and run our office in Sydney.
+Since then I have had spells covering the US and Australian economies, from our offices in Toronto and Sydney, and I’m now our Chief UK Economist.

 Why did you choose Capital Economics?